subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This assumed that all interactions were confined to neighboring atoms (the set $j[i]$ being the neighbors of $i$), and more importantly the strength of the interaction $J$ is the same for all interactions.
 Sherrington and Kirkpatrick made the following modifications to this model:

-- Each spin can interact with all the other spins in the lattice, and moreover interactions always happen in a pairwise fashion (see figure 14) and this is called the fully connected assumption (also sometimes called the infinite range assumption).
+- Each spin can interact with all the other spins in the lattice, and moreover interactions always happen in a pairwise fashion (see above figure) and this is called the fully connected assumption (also sometimes called the infinite range assumption).
 - As in the Ising model, the spins can assume values $\pm 1$.
 - The strength of the interaction $J_{ij}$ remains symmetric, but is not a constant anymore, but is a function of the two spins taking part in the interaction and can vary randomly in magnitude as well as sign.

-Before the SK model, prior systems such as the Ising model sought to models systems encountered in physics, susch as ferromagnets, hence all interactions were restricted to be local with neighboring spins.
+Before the SK model, prior systems such as the Ising model sought to models systems encountered in physics, such as ferromagnets, hence all interactions were restricted to be local with neighboring spins.
 These models turned out to be difficult to analyze, and as we saw in the last section, physicists resorted to the mean field approximation in order to make headway.
 However if you think about it, the mean field approximation is a non-local assumption, since we are assuming that each spin is influenced by all the other spins in the system.
 Sherrington and Kirkpatrisk were probably inspired by the success of the mean field model, and sought to create a spin glass model in which each spin explicitly interacts with all the other spins.
 Their intuition turned out to be correct, and indeed the SK model lent itself to an exact solution, after a lot of effort.
 Note that the SK model does away with any spatial structure such as dimensionality since each atom is the nearest neighbor of every other atom.
 This assumption is a bit non-intuitive, but it turned out to be useful in applying this model to areas beyond physics, such as biology and neural networks, since in these systems the connections between nodes extends beyond nearest neighbors.
 The variable coupling strength $J_{ij}$ captures the fact that the interacting spins are at variable distances from each other in an actual spin glass.
 Under these assumptions the energy function for $N$ spins becomes